 Can liposuction be done to remove the excess fat of the lower lids?

 I’ve heard the eyes are the most important visual aspect.
 Is this true?

 What other effects might I notice from the eyelid surgery?

 Most people are very impressed with how much brighter the world is.
 Because of the heaviness of the upper lids, they don’t fully realize how much of their field of vision has been lost over time.
-Also, many people have tension headaches related to drooping eyelids.
+Also, many people have relief from tension headaches related to drooping eyelids.
 To have adequate vision, it is sometimes necessary for an individual to keep tension in the forehead to elevate the brows and to take up the excess skin of the upper lids, thereby creating the headache.
 Once the surgery is performed and the extra skin is removed, the forehead is able to relax, the tension goes out of the forehead, and the headaches disappear.